tjbla/fullstack-code-challenge/README.md

 ## Full Stack Code Challenge

 In this folder, you can find two repositories that implement the front-end and back-end for a cooking recipe book.
-Please, read the instructions in the README files of both repositories carefully and complete all the requirements.
+Please, read the instructions in the README files of both repositories carefully and complete as many requirements as you can.

 ### Where do I start?